gary918/terraform/SecureMLOps/NetworkSecurityMLOps.md

 In this article, we'll be focusing more on how to leverage Azure Network Security mechanism to protect the MLOps environment.
 ## Network Security for MLOps
-The diagram below shows the architecture of our sample MLOps solution.
+The diagram below shows the architecture of our sample MLOps solution, whic is based on the following Azure services:
+* Data storage: Azure Blob Storage
+* Model training/validation/registration: Azure Machine Learning workspace
+* Model deployment: Azure Kubernetes Service
+* Model monitor: Azure Monitor/Application Insights

 ![Architecture](./images/ns_architecture.png)
-As you can see, as the core of MLOps solution, Azure Machine Learning workspace and its associated resources have been protected by the virtual network, AML VNET.
+As you can see, as the core of MLOps solution, Azure Machine Learning workspace and its associated resources are protected by the virtual network, AML VNET.
-The jump host, Azure Bastion and self-hosted agents are in another virutual network, BASTION VNET which simulates other solutions that need to access the resources in AML VNET.
+The jump host, Azure Bastion and self-hosted agents are in another virutual network, BASTION VNET which simulates other solutions that need to access the resources within AML VNET.
 With the support of VNet peering and private DNS zones, Azure Pipelines can be executed on self-host agents and then trigger Azure Machine Learning pipelines to train/evaluate/register the machine learning models.
 Finally, the model can be deployed on Azure Kubernetes Cluster.
-This is how MLOps pipelines (including Azure Pipelines and Azure Machine Learning pipelines) work.
+This is how the pipelines (including Azure Pipelines and Azure Machine Learning pipelines) work in this MLOps solution.
 ### Secure Azure Machine Learning Workspace and Its Associated Resources
-One of the core components of a MLOps solution is Azure Machine Learning Workspace, which is the top-level resource for Azure Machine Learning, providing a centralized place to work with all the artifacts you create when you use Azure Machine Learning.
+As the core components of a MLOps solution, the Azure Machine Learning Workspace is the top-level resource for Azure Machine Learning, providing a centralized place to work with all the artifacts you create when you use Azure Machine Learning.

 When you create a new workspace, it automatically creates several Azure resources that are used by the workspace:
 * Azure Application Insights